ia1935/Flashcard-App/readme.md

 - Organize by Category
 - Delete Categories - Removes category, along with the flashcards that are in the specified category

+## Pages

+- Homepage:
+    - Allows for creation of flashcards and categories.
+Also allows for deletion and editing of existing flashcards.
+Sorts flashcards by category.
+- Add Flashcard:
+    - Prompts user to enter Category, Question, and Answer to create a new flashcard, can also make a new category.
+- Edit Flashcard:
+    - Allows user to alter existing flashcard's Question and Answer.

 ---

 ## Files: